Though preservation is our mission, bulbs drop out of our catalog every year.

 One of only ten lactifloras to win the RHS Award of Garden Merit, this luxurious Victorian is one of the world’s most popular peonies.
 Even in the South, says guru Felder Rushing, its huge, fragrant blooms are “absolutely dependable.”
 3-5 eye roots, 30” mid-season, zones 3a-8a(8bWC), from Iowa.

-Last offered in 2019.
-We offer a rotating selection of peonies.
-If you’d like to be notified the next time we offer this treasure, click to sign up for an email alert.
+Last offered in 2024 If you’d like to be notified the next time we offer this treasure, click to sign up for an email alert.

 |